SAnsell/FlukaVarianceMesh/README.md

 user of a variance reduction system will be using a cluster.
-Many clusters are heterogeneous (have multiple different types of processors) and the convenience of compiling once on a local machine, checking it will work and copying the binary to the cluster and knowing it will work identically, seems to far outweigh the benefit that shared libraries provide.
+Many clusters are heterogeneous (have multiple different types of processors) and the convenience of compiling once on a local machine, checking if it will work and copying the binary to the cluster and knowing it will work identically, seems to far outweigh the benefit that shared libraries provide.
 If this is not acceptable, change the libraries accordingly.